 - Ginger tea is made with grated ginger or ginger juice, boiled in a cup of water, with a touch of honey added

 - Two tablespoons of apple cider vinegar in hot water have an alkaline effect and kill bacteria, thus alleviating the symptoms

-- Yoghurt is antibacterial and antimicrobial.
+- Yogurt is antibacterial and antimicrobial.
 Fenugreek seeds (methi) with yogurt, gives relief from stomach pain and vomiting

-- Lemons (nimbu) are anti-inflammatory, antiviral and anti-bacterial fruits: the acid helps kill the bacteria that cause food poisoning so drink lime juice
+- Lemons (nimbu) are anti-inflammatory, antiviral and anti-bacterial fruits: the acid helps kill the bacteria that cause poisoning of food so drink lime juice

 - Basil juice with honey or sea-salt; or basil leaves in plain yogurt 3-4 times a day is useful